HermesHeraios/CD-List-Rock-Chronological/README.md

 # CD-List-Rock-Chronological
-That part of the meta-catalog of CDs devoted to rock acts, organized chronologically....
+Rock is something with a mixed spirit, which was given to a very settled people.

 Specifically, these are the chronological categories: